Stock footage is a great resource for video and film creators to save time and money in realizing their vision.

 Some filmmakers call these shots the “b-roll”, referring to all the shots and takes that are secondary, but still necessary for the project's storytelling flow.

-For example, your story might be centred in a house’s living room, but if you are placing the whole action in Venice, you will need a clip of an iconic Venice location in the final edit, to contextualize the whole storyline.
-Instead of comissioning a crew to shoot this b-roll scene, which would be very expensive, you can buy a stock footage clip of Venice outdoor scenes and include it in your edit.
-Simpler, cheaper and faster.
+For example, your story might be centered in a house's living room, but if you are placing the whole action in Venice, you will need a clip of an iconic Venice location in the final edit, to contextualize the whole storyline.
+Instead of commissioning a crew to shoot this b-roll scene, which would be very expensive, you can buy a stock footage clip of Venice outdoor scenes and include it in your edit.
+Simpler, cheaper, and faster.

 And this is how film and video makers are using stock footage.
-You see it many times througout the day, every day.
+You see it many times throughout the day, every day.
 In films, TV, documentaries, adverts, and much more.
-The views of a city’s skyline that precedes the next scene in the movie you watched?
+The views of a city's skyline that precedes the next scene in the movie you watched?
 Stock footage.
-The perspective shot of a building that introduces the next segment of your favourite TV show?
+The perspective shot of a building that introduces the next segment of your favorite TV show?
 Stock footage.
-The wide-angle takes of the African sabana in the latest documentary?
+The wide-angle takes of the African Savanna in the latest documentary?
 Yes, stock footage too.